USS Makin Island (CVE-93): Construction

 The escort carrier was laid down on 12 January 1944 under a Maritime Commission contract, MC hull 1130, by Kaiser Shipbuilding Company, Vancouver, Washington.
-She was launched on 5 April 1944; sponsored by Mrs. B. B. Nichol; transferred to the United States Navy and commissioned on 9 May 1944, Commodore William Baynard Whaley Jr. in command, and with a partial crew complement of 60 officers and 560 crewmen.
+She was launched on 5 April 1944; sponsored by Mrs. B. B. Nichol; transferred to the United States Navy and commissioned on 9 May 1944 with a partial crew complement of 60 officers and 560 crewmen.

 Service history

 Following commissioning, she underwent outfitting at Astoria, Oregon.
 On 31 May, she left, bound for Puget Sound, where munitions were loaded, and tests were conducted.
 On 8 June, she departed, traveling down to Naval Base San Diego, stopping at Naval Air Station Alameda to load more munitions and to refuel.
 Upon arriving in San Diego, she underwent a brief shakedown cruise, engaging in exercises off of Baja California.
 On 19 June, she set off on a transport mission, ferrying 78 aircraft and 236 men to Hawaii.
 After unloading her cargo in Pearl Harbor, she took on 70 aircraft, along with a marine squadron (VMO-155).
 She then proceeded onwards to Majuro Atoll, where she unloaded her planes.
 After leaving, she made stops at Kwajalein Atoll and Roi-Namur, where she took on wounded from the ongoing Battle of Saipan.
 She then returned to Pearl Harbor, where she loaded onboard Air Group 16, which had been recently detached from Lexington.
 After returning her aircraft cargo to San Diego, she sailed to Long Beach Naval Shipyard, where she underwent overhaul.

 After finishing overhaul, she took on her aircraft contingent (VC-84), and on 16 August, she began exercises along the California coast.
 Exercises concluded on 5 September, with minor repairs being conducted until 11 September, when she sortied again for more exercises.
 She was assigned as part of Carrier Division 29, along with Lunga Point, Bismarck Sea, and Salamaua.
 The task group engaged in simulated amphibious landings on San Clemente Island.
 On 10 October, Rear Admiral Calvin T. Durgin took control over the escort carrier group, making Makin Island as his flagship.
 On 16 October, her task group finished exercises, and traveled to the Ulithi Atoll, making stops at Pearl Harbor and Enewetak Atoll.